 - To assemble the cake, place one layer on a rotating cake stand.
 Use an offset spatula to swirl frosting over the cake layer.

-- Using a small spoon, place dollops of caramel sauce around the top edge of the cake, letting the excess to drip down the sides.
+- Using a small spoon, place dollops of caramel sauce around the top edge of the cake, letting the excess drip down the sides.
+If desired, pipe remaining frosting decoratively on the top cake layer.
 Chill for 15 minutes before serving.

-Keywords: Apple, Apple Cider, Caramel, Salted Carmel, Cake, Layer Cake
+Keywords: Apple, Apple Cider, Caramel, Salted Carmel, Layer Cake